 Assumptions can be anything that validate your numbers: market research, web search volume, contracts with suppliers, pricing validation, historic sales, conversion rates, bills of materials, website traffic, etc. It could be useful to create a “data room” (e.g. a Drive folder) in which you collect these kinds of evidence.
 By doing so, you are slowly building a library that underpins all the numbers you have put in your model and you are well prepared in case an investor might request a due diligence process.

-Now, that is more than enough background for now to get started.
-Let’s get to it: the elements a good financial model (of a startup) should contain!
+Now, that is more than enough background to get started.
+Let’s get to it: the financial overviews a good financial model (of a startup) should include!

 The outcomes of a startup’s financial model

 Every sector, company, business owner and investor is different.
 All of them have their own interests and all of them value different metrics.
-From that perspective it is thus fair to say every financial model has its own characteristics and indeed it is possible to customize every model to its user.
+From that perspective it is thus fair to say every financial model has its own characteristics.
+Therefore it is possible to customize every model to its user.

-However, a good financial model at least contains the three following outputs: the financial statements, an operational cash flow forecast and a KPI overview.
+However, a good financial model usually contains at least the three following outputs: the financial statements, an operational cash flow forecast and a KPI overview.

 1. Financial statements

 Any decent financial model includes a forecast of the three financial statements: the profit and loss statement (P&L), the balance sheet (BS) and the cash flow statement (CF).
 The financial statements are the generally accepted way of communicating financial information across companies, banks, investors, governments and basically anyone that needs to show and/or understand financial performance in some way.
-As they show a lot of data on a company’s financial performance and since any financial professional is able of interpreting these data having a forecast of the financial statements is typically a requirement in a fundraising process.
+Since any financial professional is able of interpreting financial statements having a forecast of them in place is typically a requirement in practically any fundraising process.

-The profit and loss statement is basically an overview of all the income and costs your company has generated over a specific period of time and calculates whether you are profitable or not, while giving you insights in your revenues and different types of costs.
+The profit and loss (or income) statement is basically an overview of all the income and costs your company has generated over a specific period of time and shows you whether you are profitable or not.

 Example of a profit and loss statement (or: income statement)